-- 31. Which of the following is a concurrent power? - a.
+- 30. Which of the following is a concurrent power? - a.
 The power to regulate interstate commerce - b.
 The power to conduct foreign relations - c.
 The power to charter banks and corporations - d.
 The power to establish post offices - e.
-The power to coin money - 32.
+The power to coin money - 31.
 Which of the following illustrates concurrent powers exercised by a state government? - a.
-The state of Uknia signing a peace treaty with its hostile neighboring state - b.
-The state of Hutsen regulating trade and commerce with other states in the country - c.
-The state of Ryeland printing currency notes to be used concurrently with the national currency - d.
-The state of Gillibert levying income tax on all its employed citizens - e.
-The state of Yolka establishing post offices in its municipalities - 33.
-Which of the following is true of the supremacy clause that appears in Article VI, Clause 2, of the U.S. Constitution? a.
+A state signing a peace treaty with its hostile neighboring state - b.
+A state regulating trade and commerce with other states in the country - c.
+A state printing currency notes to be used concurrently with the national currency - d.
+A state levying income tax on all its employed citizens - e.
+A state establishing post offices in its municipalities - 32.
+Which of the following is true of the supremacy clause that appears in Article VI, Clause 2, of the U.S. Constitution? - a.
 It establishes Congress as the supreme branch of the national government. - b.
 It ensures that the states retain ultimate governmental power. - c.
 It gives sovereign powers to local governments who function at their own discretion. - d.
 It outlines the powers of the Supreme Court as the ultimate arbitrator of the Constitution. - e.
-It makes the Constitution and federal laws superior to all conflicting state and local laws. - 34.
+It makes the Constitution and federal laws superior to all conflicting state and local laws. - 33.
 Which of the following is true of the Supreme Court case of McCulloch v.
 Maryland (1819)? - a.
 It involved the full faith and credit clause on the issue of the legitimacy of gay marriage in the state of Maryland. - b.
 It involved the question of taxes imposed by the federal government on the bank of Maryland. - c.
 It involved both the necessary and proper clause and the supremacy clause. - d.
 It dealt with the issue of whether the national government had the exclusive power to regulate commerce involving more than one state. - e.
-It dealt with the issue of how the commerce clause should be defined. - 35.
+It dealt with the issue of how the commerce clause should be defined. - 34.
+Which of the following is an inherent power exercised by the national government? - a.
+The power to regulate immigration - b.
+The power to impose taxes on exports - c.
+The power to print paper currency - d.
+The power to regulate interstate commerce - e.
+The power to coin money - 35.
 Which of the following is true of the Supreme Court case of Gibbons v.
 Ogden (1824)? - a.
 It involved the issue of whether the national government had the exclusive power to regulate commerce involving more than one state. - b.
 It was adjudged in favor of Aaron Ogden, whose right to operate a ferry from New York to New Jersey was upheld by the U.S. Supreme Court. - c.
 It involved the full faith and credit clause by which the U.S. government was required to honor the judicial proceedings of the state of New York. - d.
-It involved the validity of the license of Aaron Ogden to operate steamboats in New York waters. - e.
-It involved the issue of whether local governments could function independent of state or national governments.
+It involved the validity of the license of Aaron Ogden to operate steamboats in New York waters.